-Both bachelor's and master's degree programs in natural resources management can be completed online, though they aren't widely available.
-Programs can usually be completed fully online, although schools may offer voluntary internships or independent study opportunities.
+Both bachelor's and master's degree programs in natural resources management can be completed online, though online programs aren't widely available.
+Virtual programs can usually be completed fully online, although schools may offer voluntary internships or independent study opportunities.
 Some natural resources degree programs may offer specialization areas, like urban forestry, wildlife conservation or natural resources policy.

 Online master's degree programs in this field are the most common, and they are usually designed for professionals already working in a field of natural resources.
 They may require an oral presentation via video chat.
 Graduate certificate programs are also offered, but they are less common and aren't covered in the article below.

 Bachelor of Science in Natural Resources Management

 Natural resource management studies emphasize the interdependence of humans and the natural world.
 Core classes consist mainly of earth, water and air science, math, statistics and biology.
 These courses are brought together through the study of ecology.
 Students also learn about the political, economic and social considerations that humans bring to bear on natural resources and policy making.

 Wildlife, fish, water, forests and range are among the individual resources examined in depth.
 Students are usually required to specialize in an area such as conservation, ecology, or natural resource policy to prepare for a career direction.